MohammadRSalmanpour/RADIUMA-DOUCUMENTATION/docs/examples.rst

 1. **RT Struct Reader Tool**: Begin by loading your radiation therapy structure set

    * Requires both a main image and corresponding structure set labels
+   * The name of RTSTRUCT single dicom file  must exactly match the name of the corresponding image folder.
    * RT Label Directory: Path to the RT structure set file
    * RT Main Image Directory: Path to the corresponding image data
    * Automatically extracts contours and segmentation information